Warhorst/pacman/README.md

 ### Pacman
 - sound when eating dots

-### Ghosts
-- adapt Blinkys speed based on remaining dots

 ### Graphics
 - return the correct z coordinate from the board (or only x and y)
-- render points for eating a ghost
-- render points for eating a fruit

 ### Appearance
-- dramatic pauses when specific actions happen (like eating ghosts)
 - sound (this one might be split later)

 ### UI